-Have the students listen to various pieces of music or to a drum beat.
+Have the students listen to various pieces of music or a drum beat.
 Clap to the music or drum beat.
 Identify the time signature.
 Practice travelling to the music or drum beat.
-(Note: Some students may have difficulty moving to an external beat.
-Don't worry about this; it will take time.)
+(Some students may have difficulty moving to an external beat.
+Do not get frustrated; it will take time.)